xarop-pa-toss/CodespaceDotnet/PROJECTS/README.md

 dotnet sln list
 ```

-Then go into it and open the Codespace on the folder itself
+Then go into it and open the Codespace on the folder itself (this is necessary for the debugger to work)
 ```bash
 cd ProjectName
 code .